microsoft/devicescript/website/docs/getting-started/defining-roles.md

 :::note
-For consistency and brevity, the `@devicescript/core` module is implicitely imported as follows:
+For consistency and brevity, the `@devicescript/core` module is implicitly imported as follows:

 ```ts no-build no-run
 import * as ds from "@devicescript/core"